sahilohe/fictional-carnival/README.md

 13. Now time to make some changes in order to get deployed on the devnet.
 Firstly, we need to change the provider to devnet.
 Type
     `solana config set --url devnet` and change the `[programs.localhost]` to `[programs.devnet]` and `cluster = "localhost"` to `cluster = "devnet"` in the `Anchor.toml` file.

+14. now type `anchor build`! if we got everything correctly, we should see no errors!!
+If we are good, then hope for the best ahead, cause we are now heading to deploy our program to the devnet!!!